-Nov 10-28 ~ Explore the natural and cultural wonders of Bhutan
+Nov 4-22 ~ Explore the natural and cultural wonders of Bhutan

 Bhutan is a country and culture that embodies in living in the moment.
-It is a nation experiencing rapid growth and a newly emerging tourist industry, so the itinerary too must be flexible to take advantage of the best Bhutan has to offer.
-Your trip will start and end in Paro, driving through seven districts (or dzongkhag) to visit the best regions for bird watching, acrobatic langurs, beautiful mountain scenery, and unique cultural experiences.
+As this nation is experiencing rapid growth and a newly emerging tourist industry, the itinerary must be flexible to take advantage of the best Bhutan has to offer.
+Your trip will start and end in Paro, driving through many districts (or dzongkhag) to visit the best regions for bird watching, acrobatic langurs, beautiful mountain scenery, and unique cultural experiences.
 Hike to Bhutan's famous Tiger's Nest Monastery and see many other unforgettable sites.
-Read on for highlights of each district you visit.
+Read on for highlights of each district you may visit.